asif-kamboh/MongoDb/ScientificBit.MongoDb/README.md

 deriving their collection-wise repository classes from `BaseRepository` class.

 ## How to Integrate
-The package is built for .NET Core 7 and supports MongoDB v6+.
+The package is built for .NET 8, 9 and supports MongoDB v6+.

 ### Configure Database
 The package defines `IServiceCollection` extension to easily setup MongoDB.